 Travel to, from and around Crete

 There are two big airports in Iraklio and Chania.
 Almost all tourists arrive here.
 The airport near Iraklio is the biggest on Crete and, after Athens, the second biggest airport in Greece.
 The third airport in Sitia is small and only has very few flights a day, most of them go to Athens or small Greek Islands.
 There is a new big airport planed near Kastelli south of the capital Iraklio.
-Building has not started yet (in May 2017):
+Building has not started yet (in early 2018):

 Ferries to and from Crete

 Athens: There are at least 2 ferries a day between Athens and Iraklio, 1 daily to Chania.
 The ferries from Piraeus (port of Athens) to Rethymnon and Agios Nikolaos do not sail anymore.
 Most ferries leave in the evening between 9 and 10 pm, arriving early the next day between 6-7pm in Piraeus or Crete.